To advance the common good by creating lasting changes to improve lives in our communities.

 Together we inspire and empower our community; creating long-lasting impact.

-The United Way of West Central Connecticut is governed by a local board of directors and serves the communities of Bristol, Burlington, Plainville and Plymouth/Terryville.
+United Way of West Central Connecticut is governed by a Board of Directors and serves the communities of Bristol, Burlington, Plainville, and Plymouth/Terryville.

 The New Model